-People are built differently and body scan technology detects your position of your body in the massage chair.
+People are built differently, and body scan technology detects the position of your body in the massage chair.
 The shape of your spine, as well as the areas of tension, are detected, and the massage chair positions its rollers accordingly to customize the massage based on this feedback.

 A Few Things To Remember